-“I usually say that our work covers everything between heaven and earth,” says Tor Björn Minde, section manager of RISE SICS North.
+“I usually say that our work covers everything between heaven and earth,” says Tor Björn Minde, unit manager of ICE Datacenter at RISE.

 The result of regional and national investment, ICE opened its doors in 2016.
 Region Norrland has invested in the establishment and development of data centres, with Facebook’s Luleå facility being a prime example.
 RISE was in need of a facility in which to test the storage and analysis of large volumes of data.
 Since the facility became operational, activities have covered most data-centre-related operations, from data analysis to research on cooling and electrical supply for data centres, as well as autonomous operation and artificial intelligence.
 “For example, we have attempted to mimic desert termite hills by installing chimneys on the server hall to reduce energy consumption,” says Tor Björn Minde.
 “These chimneys use natural ventilation, a proven method in other environments, and we wanted to try the same thing here.
 We believe that with the help of the chimneys, we have the potential to halve the energy consumption of the fans – and that amounts to a lot of kilowatts.”

 Energy efficiency and cooling are very mush in focus at ICE.
 Among other things, they are working to identify more efficient means of conducting away the heat generated by the data centres servers.
 The solution may prove to be some form of fluid, such as water or oil.